 How To Hit More Topspin On The Forehand

-Today, we’re going to cover how to hit more topspin on the forehand.
+Today, I’m going to cover how to hit more topspin on the forehand.

 I know a lot of players struggle with getting enough topspin on their tennis forehand, despite using a semi-western grip.
 In fact, there can be a number of factors causing this problem.